zseano/JS-Scan/README.md

 ## Final remarks
 I am not responsible for how you use this tool.
 You are free to modify this script as you see fit.

+You can also check out @NahamSec and @bbuerhaus JS link parser here: https://github.com/nahamsec/JSParser.
+It is a tool designed to scrape urls from .js files.